rkam/shairport-sync/CAR INSTALL.md

    ```
    # systemctl enable systemd-timesyncd
    ```
+   This is needed because the correct time is necessary for detemininig what has been updated.

 6. Edit `/etc/rc.local` to exit the script before enabling the WiFi access point and starting Shairport Sync.
 Do this by uncommenting the line:
    ```
    # exit 0 # uncomment this line to exit the script here